plone/training/zpt.rst

 Chameleon
 ---------

-Chameleon is the successor of Zope Page Templates, is used in Plone 5 and can be used in Plone 4 as an addon.
+Chameleon is the successor of Zope Page Templates, is used in Plone 5 and can be used in Plone 4 as an add-on.

 - Plip for Chameleon: https://dev.plone.org/ticket/12198
 - Homepage: http://www.pagetemplates.org/